AdityaAshvin/AdityaAshvin/README.md

 ### Hey 👋, I am Aditya Ashvin

-## A man of myster and power whose power is exceeded only by his mystery :sunglasses:
+## A man of mystery and power whose power is exceeded only by his mystery :sunglasses:
 - 🌱 I’m currently learning Java
 - 👯 I’m looking to collaborate on any Django related project.
 - 💬 Ask me about anything I am ready to help :stuck_out_tongue_winking_eye: